Mills Shelving | Australian Shelving and Components Provider

 How Can Businesses Protect Themselves?

 The answer lies in planning modifications with both fire safety and insurance in mind.
-Every change to a coolroom, no matter how small, affects risk.
+Every change to a cool room, no matter how small, affects risk.
 Insurers view undisclosed or non-compliant work as grounds to reject claims.
 Regulators view it as a breach of safety codes.

 Protecting a business means selecting certified materials, working with qualified contractors, and installing shelving that supports airflow and access to electrical and fire systems.
 Preventative upgrades reduce risk while also improving storage efficiency.